jeli-pro/jeli-app-shell/docs/flow.todo.md

 scroll to bottom in dashboard is not stick to right bottom. also why not auto applied to another page like demo data?

+===

+view mode switcher should be on overlay side pane header, replacing current switcher

 === DONE

 login page, the two column left right needs distinctive background color